rems-project/cn-tutorial/src/tutorial.md

 When functions manipulate multiple pointers, we can assert their ownership just like before.
-However pointer ownership in CN is unique -- that is, simultaneously owning `Owned` or `Block` resources for two pointers implies that these pointers are disjoint.
+However pointer ownership in CN is unique -- that is, simultaneously owning `RW` or `W` resources for two pointers implies that these pointers are disjoint.

-The following example shows the use of two `Owned` resources for accessing two different pointers by a function `add`, which reads two `int` values in memory, at locations `p` and `q`, and returns their sum.
+The following example shows the use of two `RW` resources for accessing two different pointers by a function `add`, which reads two `int` values in memory, at locations `p` and `q`, and returns their sum.